hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 The security of the Sealed Artifact (SA) is directly proportional to the entropy of the Authorization Credential (Cred).

-1.  **Minimum Entropy**: Credentials SHOULD possess at least 128 bits of entropy to resist sophisticated offline attacks.
+1.  **Minimum Entropy**: Human-provided credentials SHOULD be long, randomly generated passphrases managed by password managers.
+Machine-generated credentials MUST provide at least 128 bits of entropy.
 2.  **Entropy Stretching**: While Argon2id provides significant resistance against brute-force, it cannot compensate for extremely weak secrets (e.g., short, common passwords).